Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Numerical Experiments

 Hence to solve the coupled equation in a time strip $I_j=[t_{j-1}, t_j]$ we alternate the two steps.
 Starting with $f^{(0)}$ as the final density $f(t_{j-1}^-)$ of the last step and the resulting electrical field $\bE^{(0)}$ for all $t\in I_j$ we iterate until

 for some tolerance $\epsilon$.

 Note that \eqref{eq:poisson} has to be solved only at certain quadrature points $\tau_\mu \in I_j$, see Sect.\ \ref{sub:discrete_eqns}, and that the integral of $f$ on the right hand side can be represented by a finite element function on the finest grid of the space domain $\Omegax$.
 Its solution is computed by the finite element method on the same grid.
-The order of the ansatz functions is increased by one leading to an exact solution.
 The preconditioner needed to solve \eqref{eq:E_f} is updated if the rate of convergence decreases significantly.